 - Saying "I'm fine" when you're not

-The key difference from major depression?
-You keep going.
-You don’t miss work.
-You don’t stay in bed for days.
-But you’re surviving, not thriving.
+The key difference from major depression: you keep going.
+You don't miss work.
+You don't stay in bed for days.
+But you're surviving, not thriving.

 Why High-Functioning Depression Gets Overlooked